-There are two engines on offer.
-The LC 500h variant gets a 3.5-litre V6 hybrid unit.
-Alternatively, there's a LC 500 derivative under the bonnet of which beats a 5.0-litre V8, a modified version of the powerplant Lexus uses in its RC F and GS F models.
-In this form, it produces 467bhp at 7,100rpm, so the LC doesn't want for pace.
+There are two petrol engines on offer.
+The LC 500h variant gets a 3.5-litre V6 hybrid unit offering 354hp and uses a Multi Stage Hybrid System with an auto gearbox that now downshifts more dynamically.
+Alternatively, there's a LC 500 derivative under the bonnet of which beats a 5.0-litre V8, a modified version of the powerplant Lexus uses in its RC F model.
+In this form, it produces 464hp at 7,100rpm, so the LC doesn't want for pace.
 62mph is reached in just 4.4s and if you've a stretch of unrestricted autobahn handy, the top speed is 168mph.
-As usual with a Lexus, there's a range of selectable driving settings - six in total - and of these, the one you're going to want to try most is 'Sport S'.
-This should be ideal for your favourite back road, delivered crisp, sharp responses from the adaptive suspension and the sophisticated 10-speed direct-shift auto paddleshift gearbox.
+This V8 uses a 10-speed Direct Shift auto gearbox which at mid-throttle speeds in this revised model allows engine revs to increase in the range to heighten the feeling of acceleration you get before the next gear is selected.